riku8405/QuestMusicRemover/README.md

 # QuestMusicRemover
-## A mod for [SPT-AKI](https://www.sp-tarkov.com/) versions 3.6.0 and onwards that removes the music from quests (completion music, fail music, etc)
+## A mod for [SPT-AKI](https://www.sp-tarkov.com/) version 3.6.0 that removes the music from quests (completion music, fail music, etc)
 ## Contribution - Cloning
 ### Option A. Clone using HTTPS
 #### Clone the repository using the URL `https://github.com/riku8405/QuestMusicRemover.git`